rakshyak-98/Back2Basics/Rendering performance/INP.md

-Interaction to Next Paint
+Interaction to Next Pain
-- metric measures
+- measures metric
-- page was consistently and reliably responsive to the user's needs.
+- used to check page was consistently and reliably responsive to the user's needs.